Christopher Coppola

 Christopher R. Coppola (born January 25, 1962) is an American filmmaker and member of the Coppola family.

 Early life

 Coppola was born in Los Angeles County, California.
 His father, August Coppola, was a professor of literature, while his mother, Joy Vogelsang, was a dancer and choreographer.
-He was a nephew of Francis Ford Coppola and Talia Shire.
+He is a nephew of Francis Ford Coppola and Talia Shire.
 Coppola studied music composition at the University of Redlands from 1979 to 1980; he also attended San Francisco Art Institute, earning a BFA in film in 1985.

 Career

 Coppola began filmmaking at an early age and has directed eight feature films and a number of television shows.
 He premiered his feature film Creature of the Sunnyside Up Trailer Park at the 2003 Toronto International Film Festival.
 His television show Biker Chef premiered at the 2004 Oldenburg Film Festival in Germany.

 Coppola is the president of Christopher R. Coppola Productions (CRC Productions).
 In 2006, Coppola launched the digital film festival PAH-FEST (Project Accessible Hollywood) in New Mexico.
 In addition to New Mexico, Coppola has taken PAH-FEST across the US, as well as Germany and Slovenia.
 Coppola's CRC Productions is also developing and producing content for alternative distribution and interactive platforms.

 In April 2013, Coppola was appointed by Governor Jerry Brown to serve on the California Arts Council.
 He also taught at San Francisco Art Institute starting in 2013, as tenure-track faculty.